FindArticles: 2000–2007: Founding and growth

-2007–present: CNET purchase and CNET ownership
+2007–2025: CNET purchase and CNET ownership

 FindArticles remained a part of LookSmart throughout the various changes in that company until it was sold to CNET Networks for $20.5 million on November 9, 2007, as part of a larger sell-off of LookSmart properties.

 Looksmart's need to offload non-critical assets in the wake of poor corporate performance, along with CNET's commensurate desire to expand its library of offerings, motivated the deal.
-FindArticles SEO value—i.e., the frequency with which its articles appear as search engine results—likely factored into the final purchase price.
+Both Mashable and Wired speculated that the final purchase price was predicated on FindArticles SEO value—i.e., the frequency with which its articles appear as search engine results.

-FindArticles had been part of the BNET division of CNET Networks and is currently owned by CBS Interactive.
+FindArticles was part of the BNET division of CNET Networks owned by CBS Interactive.

+2025–present: Web Orange

+In 2025, the domain was sold to Web Orange Limited, a privately held company registered in Hong Kong.
+The content is new and not affiliated with the original site.
+It is funded through advertising and commercial partnerships.
+According to Vince Nero, it is a "phony news site" with AI generated content attributed to "fake journalists with the same names as well-known journalists at respected outlets".